Home Family and home Copii If a child swallows something he shouldn't

 • convulsions;

-If the baby is talking, ask him how many pills he ate, when it happened, what are the names of the swallowed drugs and what he complains about.
-After that, call an ambulance and give the doctors all the information, so they will determine the possible effect of drugs on the body and select a treatment.
-Most likely, the child will be put for examination, it does not matter if there are external symptoms or not.
-The drugs are not immediately absorbed into the bloodstream; before that, it will be difficult to determine the degree of their effect.
+If the baby is talking, ask him how many pills he took, when it happened, what the names of the swallowed drugs are and what he is complaining about.
+After this, call an ambulance and give the doctors all the information, so they will determine the possible effect of the drugs on the body and select treatment.
+The child will most likely be examined, regardless of whether external symptoms exist or not.
+The drugs are not immediately absorbed into the blood; until then, it will be difficult to determine the extent of their effect.
 86cd42f3b84122b097d71bead621c73c

-Probably, in almost every family a thermometer has broken at least once, everyone knows what damage to health is caused by inhalation of mercury vapors, this dangerous chemical poisoning the body up to death.
-But what to do when the child has swallowed the mercury?
+Probably, almost every family has had a thermometer broken at least once; everyone knows the damage to health caused by inhaling mercury vapor; this dangerous chemical poisons the body to the point of death.
+But what to do when a child swallows mercury?

-Immediately induce the victim to vomit and call an ambulance, doctors will wash the stomach and hospitalize the child to monitor his condition.
-In most cases, the balls of mercury pass through the esophagus and are excreted along with the bowel movement without causing significant harm to health.
-It is more scary when children start to play with the substance, simultaneously inhaling its vapors, so be sure to keep the thermometer out of the reach of the child.
+Immediately induce vomiting in the victim and call an ambulance; doctors will perform a gastric lavage and hospitalize the child to monitor his condition.
+In most cases, mercury balls pass through the esophagus and are excreted along with bowel movements, without causing significant harm to health.
+It’s worse when children start playing with the substance, inhaling its vapors at the same time, so be sure to keep the thermometer out of the child’s reach.

 Leave a Reply